User-defined literals are a unique feature in all mainstream programming languages. They empower you to combine values with units.

 #endif

-I totally ignored one big optimization potential in my program.
+I ignored one big optimization potential in my program.
 Almost all operations can be performed at compile time; almost all objects can be instantiated at compile time.
-To make that happen I have to declare the operations and objects as constexpr respectively.
-I will present this feature in the post constant expression.
+To make that happen, I must declare the operations and objects as constexpr.

 What's next?

 You can define user-defined literals not only for floating-point numbers.
 You can do it for integers, characters, and C strings.
-In addition, C++ has for integers and floating-point numbers two ways to do it.
-One is called cooked the other raw.
+In addition, C++ has two ways to do integers and floating-point numbers.
+One is called cooked, the other raw.
 I have a lot more to write about user-defined literals.
 Wait for the next post.

 My special thanks to Embarcadero